defold/doc/docs/en/manuals/camera.md

 end
 ```

-If you use both camera view and projection in your render script you will get a camera view into your game world with 3D perspective, even though your game content is strictly 2D.
+If you use both camera view and projection in your render script you will get a camera view into your game world with 3D perspective, even if your game content is strictly 2D.
 This is sometimes useful.
 You can, for instance, move the camera back to reveal more of the level.
 A simple camera script that measures the current camera move speed and pulls it back relative that speed could look like this:

 ```lua
 -- camera.script